 Unlike its peers, polyurethane foam will not breakdowns like fiberglass or cellulose.
 After 10-15 years, you may begin to experience erosion of the insulation if it is not the foam.
 This is an expensive process regardless of the material, and ideally, if the insulation is done right, it should last a lifetime.
 The foam will ensure that it does, and Air Quality Express can even potentially offer a lifetime warranty for this material.

 Another issue that plagues homes in the South is the high levels of humidity.
 When the moisture seeps into the home, it can create pools of water that rots wood and otherwise generates a lot of mold spores and bacteria cultures.
 This is a perfect breeding ground for these organisms.
 While, in most cases, this would not be unnatural, it can certainly be toxic for a human to live amongst.
 Therefore, ensuring that the insulation is waterproof will keep the moisture from building up.
 This will reduce the amount of opportunity that mold has to grow!
 This can keep healthy homeowners and prevent illness and even death.
 That is one of the biggest reasons why we encourage spray foam to be used.
 It can provide lifetime mold protection.

 Contact Us Now!

 If you’re interested in getting more information about Houston spray foam attic insulation, you can give us a call to get started.
-Our number is 832-781-0105 but you can also visit our website to learn about how to begin.
+Our number is 832-781-0105, but you can also visit our attic cleaning webpage to learn about how to begin.
 We have representatives who will be happy to help with any questions you may have.
 Let us lower your energy bills with our energy-efficient insulation with closed-cell spray foam.
 We hope to work with you soon!